Can I Hire a Personal Injury Lawyer if I am an Undocumented Immigrant in Florida?

 Most cases settle before getting to trial; this is because settlement has many advantages for both parties.

 First, they resolve the lawsuit quickly; a trial may not be scheduled for months or even years after your injury.
 Second, trials carry a lot of risk; a jury might not award you any money for your injuries, causing you to have spent a lot of time and money for no return.
-On the other hand, a jury could offer you a sum of money above or well below what you requested; a personal injury attorney can help you decide whether it is best to settle your case or go to trial.
+On the other hand, a jury could offer you a sum of money above or well below what you requested; a can help you decide whether it is best to settle your case or go to trial.

 Whether you go to trial or settle, you are still seeking relief in filing your lawsuit.
 In Florida, you can seek compensatory and punitive damages for your injuries.
 Compensatory damages are monetary damages; these come in two forms: economic and non-economic.